wwwted/MySQL-InnoDB-Cluster-3VM-Setup/README.md

 - https://dev.mysql.com/doc/refman/8.0/en/mysql-innodb-cluster-userguide.html
 - https://dev.mysql.com/doc/refman/8.0/en/mysql-innodb-cluster-sandbox-deployment.html

-This workshop was built for MySQL 8 but should work well for MySQL 5.7 as well.
-Note that MySQL Router 8 and MySQL Shell 8 works for MySQL 5.7 also, I highly recomend using latest versions of MySQL Shell and MySQL Router for any deployments of InnoDB Cluster.
+This workshop was built for MySQL 8.0, I highly recomend using latest versions of MySQL Shell and MySQL Router for any deployments of InnoDB Cluster.

 ### Prepare your hosts